Keyboard shortcuts

 Phew.
 That was a lot.

-Let's practice all you have learned to create Config trait for your System Pallet, and then configure the pallet for the Runtime in main.rs.
+Let’s practice all you have learned to create a Config trait for your System Pallet, and then configure the pallet for the Runtime in main.rs.

 1. Define the Config trait which will have your 3 associated types AccountId, BlockNumber, and Nonce.